herbsleb-group/hackathon-planning-kit/_pages/features.md

 <tr>
   <td style="width:30%"><strong>Skills</strong></td>
-  <td style="width:70%">This refers to the degree to which participants are proficient in coding, design, and domain knowledge.</td>
+  <td style="width:70%">This refers to the degree to which participants are proficient in coding and designing.</td>
 </tr>

 <tr>